How Does Your Credit Score Affect Your Car Insurance?

 If regulators or industry leaders were to successfully push for a ban on the use of credit scores in insurance pricing, big insurers would have to find alternative methods for assessing risk and setting premiums.
 This process would likely involve big changes to their underwriting practices, training, and systems, which would be costly and time-consuming for insurers.

-So they would rather drag their feet and not make a change that benefits all drivers.
-They would rather focus on their bottom-line and maintaining old practices than actually changing an unjust and broken industry.
-Many insurers may never want to abandon a practice that they have relied on for decades for measuring risk.
+So they'd rather drag their feet and not make a change that benefits all drivers.
+They'd rather focus on their bottom line and maintaining old practices than actually changing an unjust and broken industry.
+Many insurers may never want to abandon a practice that they've relied on for decades for measuring risk (and for making the most money at the expense of their customers).

-When comparing credit score as a rating factor to other factors, credit score is three times as costly as costly as DUIs, reckless driving, or at-fault accidents—in your car insurance pricing.
+If we look at the entire car insurance industry, when comparing credit scores as a rating factor to other factors, credit scores are three times as costly as costly as DUIs, reckless driving, or at-fault accidents—in your car insurance pricing.

 Source: https://www.thezebra.com/auto-insurance/texas-car-insurance/austin-tx-car-insurance/